tracys9522/p4/README.md

 - paging algo (this is very easy.
 One person can just do all of them)
 - main.cpp (more complicated, might need assistance)

-Letty: I will work on page.cpp tonight
+Letty: I made some updates in process.cpp and page.cpp